 By investing in an IPO, you get a share of the company you invest in.
 But when you invest in an ICO, you support a new blockchain project and get tokens.
 Your only motivation is the future return of your investment.
 Another crucial difference is that ICOs are much freer in structure than public offerings.
 Government agencies like the Securities and Exchange Commission (SEC) don’t examine them.

 As ICOs came to the forefront in the cryptocurrency and blockchain industries, they brought challenges, risks, and unforeseen opportunities.
 Looking at the Ethereum example, it is clear that the ICO is a successful choice for most investors.
 Over time, Ethereum gained significant value.
 Unfortunately, the situation has not always turned out to be this prosperous.
-Some of the ICOs failed to keep on most of their promises, which damage investors.
+Some of the ICOs failed to keep on to most of their promises, which damage investors.
 That’s why there are some things you should carefully consider before investing in any ICO token.

 The most important one is, the company that initiated an ICO initiative was completely transparent throughout the process.
 First, the developers of the project should have a good reputation.
 They must be relevant in advance for cryptocurrencies and blockchain technology.
 Second, the project should have a clear whitepaper and roadmap.
 Finally, it’s worth paying attention to the average percentage of return on investment.
 Offers above-average often do not reflect the truth.